 Puppeteers Lindsay Lee and Justin T. Lee formed Gazelle Automations to create entertainment through the magic of puppetry and miniatures.
-The company is currently in development on a new kids series called Miikshi the Meek Sheep.
+The company is currently in production on a new kids series called Miikshi.

 LINDSAY is a member of the Honeyball Puppetry troupe and has performed at the Toronto School of Puppetry’s Fresh Ideas conferences, Concrete Cabaret Toronto, The Cozy Show, and Montreal’s Festival de Casteliers (OUF!).
 Previously, she led puppetry and assisted with special effects rigging on Century 21 Films’ Thunderbirds (created for ITV to celebrate the series’ 50th anniversary), helped with development of Anderson Entertainment’s Firestorm puppet sci-fi series, pitched books as a publicist at House of Anansi Press and spent three years in the story department of CTV’s sitcom Corner Gas.